FlavScents AInsights Entry for Ethyl Acetoacetate (CAS: 141-97-9)

 8. Practical Insights for Formulators

 Ethyl acetoacetate is valued for its ability to enhance fruity and sweet notes in both flavors and fragrances.
-It synergizes well with other esters and fruity compounds, providing a balanced and appealing aroma profile.
-Common formulation pitfalls include overuse, leading to an overpowering sweetness, and instability under extreme conditions.
-It is frequently under-used in complex formulations where its subtlety can enhance overall character.
+It synergizes well with other esters and fruity compounds, providing a cohesive and balanced profile.
+Formulators should be cautious of its potential to overpower delicate compositions if used excessively.
+It is often under-utilized in complex formulations where its subtlety can add depth without dominating the profile.

 Citation hooks: FlavScents; industry practice